-Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores), general knowledge of the global environment, basic knowledge of the applicant's choice of study area and interviews (to assess specialized knowledge gained over the course of the undergraduate program, the study plan, and the applicant's suitability for the master's program).
+Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores), and interviews (to assess general knowledge in global environmental studies, basic knowledge in the intended study area, research and study plan for master's program, and capability for the master's program).
 MEXT special scholarship IEMP (International Environmental Management Program) Entrance Examination will be also implemented for international applicants.